HarvardPL/CIFC/README.md

 The theorem is proved by first showing a multi-step p-reduction can be contructed from two executions, and then applying the `p_reduction_NI` lemma above.

+Details about non-interference proof can be found in the file [TINI.v](updated/TINI.v).